No. 663 Squadron: Post-war service

-No. 663 Squadron was reformed on 1 July 1949 as an AOP unit of the Royal Auxiliary Air Force equipped with Auster AOP.5s and Auster AOP.6s.
-Tiger Moth and DHC-1 Chipmunk aircraft were used for training and proficiency flights.
+No. 663 Squadron was reformed on 1 July 1949 as an AOP unit of the Royal Auxiliary Air Force equipped with Taylorcraft Auster Vs and Auster AOP.6 & T.7s. de Havilland Canada DHC-1 Chipmunk T.10 aircraft were used for training and proficiency flights.
 The squadron headquarters was at RAF Hooton Park, Wirral, Cheshire with dispersed flights at RAF Ringway, RAF Llandow, South Wales, and Wolverhampton (Pendeford) – the latter flight moving on to Castle Bromwich Aerodrome near Birmingham.

 For the next eight years, No. 663 flew very low-level 'spotting' sorties in co-operation with Territorial Army artillery units, often based for the weekend in a friendly farmers field – for example near Tarporley, Cheshire.

-No. 1952 Air Observation Post Flight was formed within 663 Squadron along with No. 1953 Air Observation Post Flight, No. 1954 Air Observation Post Flight and No. 1955 Air Observation Post Flight.
+No. 1952 Reserve Air Observation Post Flight was formed within 663 Squadron along with No. 1953 Reserve Air Observation Post Flight, No. 1954 Reserve Air Observation Post Flight and No. 1955 Reserve Air Observation Post Flight.

 The squadron disbanded on 10 March 1957, at the same time as all other Royal Auxiliary Air Force flying units.

 Army Air Corps history and operations

 The unit was reformed as an army air unit called 663 Aviation Squadron in October 1969 at Netheravon, Wiltshire.
 Its allocated mission was to support army formations in the Salisbury Plain area.
 The unit's initial equipment was the Bell Sioux AH.1 helicopter, with these being later replaced by the Westland Scout AH.1 turbine helicopter.
-On 1 January 1973 the unit was renamed No. 663 Squadron Army Air Corps.
+On 1 January 1973 the unit was renamed No. 663 Squadron AAC.
 The Squadron again disbanded in July 1977.

 Following a restructuring of Army Air Squadrons, 660 Squadron was redesignated as 663 Squadron, part of 3 Regiment Army Air Corps.
-From 1993 it has been based at the ex-RAF Wattisham Airfield near Stowmarket, Suffolk.
+From 1993 it has been based at the AAC Wattisham near Stowmarket, Suffolk.
 In recent years it has replaced its Westland Gazelles with Westland-assembled Boeing AH-64 Apache attack helicopters.